rockettheme/docs/Docs/wordpress/themes/metropolis/demo_sidebar.md

     </div>
 </div>

-<span class="visible-tablet">A full WordPress installation that installs a editied version of the demo.</span>
+<span class="visible-tablet">A full WordPress installation that installs a edited version of the demo.</span>
-<span class="hidden-tablet">A full WordPress installation that installs a editied version of the demo onto your server.</span>
+<span class="hidden-tablet">A full WordPress installation that installs a edited version of the demo onto your server.</span>
 ~~~

 Here is a breakdown of options changes you'll want to make to match the demo.